TOPIC : ERC Consolidator Grant

 Topic conditions and documents

-The ERC actions are open to researchers of any nationality who intend to conduct their research activity in any Member State or H2020 Associated Country.
+The ERC actions are open to researchers of any nationality who intend to conduct their research activity in any EU Member State or H2020 Associated Country.
 Principal Investigators may be of any age and nationality and may reside in any country in the world at the time of the application.
-However, Principal Investigators funded throgh the ERC frontier research grants shall spend a minimum percentage of their total working time in an EU member State or Associated Country and a minimum percentage of their total working time on the ERC project.
+ERC Principal Investigators do not have to be based full-time in Europe.

 The host institution must either be established in an EU Member State or H2020 Associated Country as a legal entity created under national law, or it may be an International European Interest Organisation (such as CERN, EMBL, etc.), the European Commission's Joint Research Centre (JRC) or any other entity created under EU law.

 Eligible proposals: All proposals must be complete and submitted before the relevant call deadline.
-A complete proposal entails all parts or sections (see 'Proposal page limits and layout' below).
+A complete proposal needs to include all parts or sections (see “Proposal submission and description” below).
 Incomplete proposals may be declared ineligible.
-The content of the proposal must relate to the objectives and to the grant type set out in the call, as defined in the ERC Work Programme 2017.
-A proposal will only be deemed ineligible on grounds of 'scope' in clear-cut cases.
+The content of the proposal must relate to the objectives and to the grant type set out in the call, as defined in ERC Work Programme 2018.
+A proposal will only be deemed ineligible on grounds of ‘scope’ in clear-cut cases.

 Restrictions on submission of proposals: The restrictions for submission are related to the outcome of the evaluation in previous calls and are designed to allow unsuccessful Principal Investigators the time necessary to develop a stronger proposal.
-For further details please consult the ERC Work Programme 2017 or the Frequently Asked Questions.
+For further details please consult page 19-20 of the ERC Work Programme 2018 or the Frequently Asked Questions.

 Proposal page limits and layout: A complete proposal is composed of:

-• Administrative Proposal Submission forms (including Ethics Review Table) are available in the submission tool below – registration to Participant Portal is required first.
+• Administrative Proposal Submission forms (including Ethics Review Table): available in section 5 of the topic conditions and in the submission tool below.
+To access the submission tool, you need to register to the Participant Portal first.

-• The Research Proposal (Parts B1 and B2), also available in the submission tool, should be uploaded and submitted via the submission tool as PDF files.
+• Research Proposal (Parts B1 and B2), available in the submission tool below, should be uploaded and submitted via the submission tool as PDF files.

 Funding ID: no page limits

-• Host Institution Binding Statement of Support (available on this page under Section 5 below and as a word-template in PPSS).
+• Host Institution Binding Statement of Support (available on this page below and as a word-template in PPSS).

 • Ethics review self-assessment (if applicable) and supporting documentation.

-Specific provisions and funding rates: please refer to the ERC Work Programme 2017 under the headings 'Funding rates' and 'Consolidator Grant profile' ERC CoG Standard Proposal Template
+Specific provisions and funding rates: please refer to the ERC Work Programme 2018 under the headings 'Funding rates' and 'Consolidator Grant profile'.

 The ERC supports the principle of open access to the published output of research, including in particular peer-reviewed articles and monographs, as a fundamental part of its mission.
 It also supports the basic principle of open access to research data and data related products such as computer code.
 The ERC considers that providing free online access to all these materials can be the most effective way of ensuring that the fruits of the research it funds can be accessed, read and used as the basis for further research.